geooooo/contact-book/README.md

-# Приложение - записная книжка, хранящее контакты
+# A contact book application for storing contacts

-## Общее описание
+## General Description

-Простое веб-приложение для
+A simple web application for
-* создания
+* creating
-* хранения
+* storing
-* редактирования контактной информации
+* editing contact information

-Каждая запись содержит имя контакта, телефон и электронный адрес человека или организации, информация о которых вносится в программу
+Each entry contains the contact name, phone number, and email address of the person or organization whose information is entered into the application.

-## Функции программы:
+## Application Features:
-1. Внесение нового контакта
+1. Adding a new contact
-2. Вывод на экран всех ранее внесенных контактов
+2. Displaying all previously added contacts
-3. Поиск контакта (по имени)
+3. Searching for a contact (by name)
-5. Редактирование контакта
+5. Editing a contact
-4. Удаление контакта
+4. Deleting a contact
-5. Взаимодействие с пользователем должно происходить   посредством ввода данных на некой web-странице в браузере
+5. User interaction should occur through data entry on a web page in a browser.

-## Развёртывание приложения:
+## Application Deployment:
-1. python >= 3.6
+1. Python >= 3.6
-2. Зависимости для python в `requirements.txt`
+2. Python dependencies in `requirements.txt`
-3. Содержимое папки `app` является готовым приложением
+3. The contents of the `app` folder are the finished application
-4. python main.py - для запуска
+4. python main.py - for running